 Time SME stream Corporate stream Emerging leaders stream 4:30-5:30pm Session 7A: Trustee discretion - The decision-making process for the family trust trustee Speaker: Pat Bustamante, Westpac Session 7C: Ethics in tricky situations Speaker: Linden Barnes, Law Society Speaker: Raffael Maestri, Bartier Perry Trustee decision-making has been placed under the microscope recently following the decision in Owies v JJE Nominees Pty Ltd [2022] VSCA 142. spending.
 This session will look at where we see the economy going and how broader structural changes, such as geopolitical dynamics, demographic shifts, technological advancements, and the move towards decarbonisation, could reshape the economy.
 Understanding these dynamics is crucial for gaining insights into Australia's economic outlook. uncertain.
-The consumer led slowdown is being professional adviser is important, as highlighted i more recent times.
+The consumer led slowdown is being partly offset by resilient investment and public spending.
+This session will look at where we see professional adviser is important, as highlighted more recent times.
+This session will examine the core ethical principal session will examine the core ethical principal session.
 This session will examine the core ethical principles This session explores the ways in which the exercise by trustees of their powers can be controlled, scrutinised and challenged in order to assist in ensuring decisions made don't come back to bite you, including: Whether trustees should give reasons for their decisions Trustee decision-making that can land you in hot water Gathering information as a preliminary step to challenging trustee decisions The grounds upon which trustee decisions may be of professional advisors and how they apply in this increasingly digital world in which we operate.
 To help navigate ethics in tricky situations, the session will examine a number of practical examples.
 The grounds apon which trustee decisions may be challenged Managing conflict and overlap roles when the same person is either trustee (or controls a trustee company), executor or beneficiary Consequences of invalid trustee decisions; and Practical considerations for a trustee confronted with difficult decisions.